sanket7277/Sanket/README.md

 # Sanket
-This is my first project
+This is my first project.

-icon star the mega star
+# teacher
+sk

+# student
+sk